sports and entertainment marketing / representation of olympic & paralympic sports athletes and athletic broadcasters in Canada and the United States.

 Mr. Berenyi is a 2-time member of the U.S. Paralympic Team in Cycling (track and road) having competed at London 2012 and Rio 2016.

-In his domestic career, he won over 20 medals since 2010 in both (track & road).
+In U.S National Championship events, he won over 20 Gold medals since 2010 in both (track & road).

 Joe is married (Jill) and a father of 3 daughters (Gwen, Sydney and Tatum) and is training for the 2020 Tokyo Paralympic Games.